K-State graduation year: May 2005

 - 7:00 a.m.-3:00 p.m: Perform dental procedures (fillings, root canals, crowns, bridges, extractions, implants, dentures) and hygiene exams.

 - 3:00 p.m.-5:00 p.m.: Check treatment notes, patient phone calls, read research articles, treatment plan cases

 What do you enjoy most about your job?

 I enjoy using my hands to improve a person’s physical well being and working in a small intimate setting as opposed to a large corporation.
-I also enjoy getting to know my patients and their families.
+Dentistry is often an area of anxiety for many patients and I love the challenge of making our environment relaxing and enjoyable for those with fear.
+I also enjoy developing relationships with my patients and their families.

 What are the most challenging aspects of your job?

 It takes refined physical skills and good hand-eye coordination to perform dentistry, and the knowledge required to be a competent dentist is extensive.
 Also, managing employees can be difficult at times.